Benchmark Results

 Full Comparison

-RMCode internal results shown beside the official April 9, 2026 Martian offline leaderboard, ranked by F1 score:
+The deployed RMCode results shown beside the official April 9, 2026 Martian offline leaderboard, ranked by F1 score:

 | # | Tool | F1 |